• Home

 Annual Asante Nation Vegan Food Fest

-Asante Nation In North America welcomes all Black people to our annual Asante Vegan Soul Food Fest the first weekend in May each year.
-Join us as we debut an array delicious vegan cuisine rooted in over 35K years of unbroken culinary tradition rich here in this country, plus live cooking demos, live music concerts, speaking presentations, and countless activities for family members of all ages, ankh (yoga), storytelling, crafts, nature walk, archery, massages, reflexology, reiki, horseback riding, horse shoe toss, apple bobbing, potato sack races, face painting, henna art, hopscotch, double dutch, ping pong, limbo stick, lip singing, musical chairs, tug of war, shopping with Black vendors, and so much more.
+Asante Nation In North America welcomes all African-Americans (Eboni) to our annual Asante Vegan Soul Food Fest the first weekend in May each year.
+Join us as we debut an array delicious vegan cuisine rooted in over 35K years of unbroken culinary tradition rich here in this country, plus live cooking demos, live music concerts, speaking presentations, and countless activities for family members of all ages, ankh (yoga), storytelling, crafts, nature walk, archery, massages, reflexology, reiki, horseback riding, horse shoe toss, apple bobbing, potato sack races, face painting, henna art, hopscotch, double dutch, ping pong, limbo stick, lip singing, musical chairs, tug of war, shopping with African-American (Eboni) vendors, and so much more.

-This is a free and family friendly event for Black people only.
+This is a free and family friendly event for African-Americans (Eboni) only.

 **Email queensakomufo@gmail.com for ROI Investment options.**